 A study of the chemical properties of the major groups of elements, equilibrium theory, thermodynamics, electrochemistry, and other selected topics.
 Completion of CHM152LL required to meet the Natural Science requirement.
-Prerequisites: CHM151 and CHM151LL.
+Prerequisites: CHM150 or CHM151 and CHM151LL.
+Completion of CHM150 or CHM151 and CHM151LL within the last two years recommended.